The 3 Best Turmeric Supplements to Fight Inflammation

 Integrative Therapeutics Theracurmin HP

-I love Theracurmin HP because of its incredible effectiveness.
-It is hands down the best turmeric supplements.
+We love Theracurmin HP because of its incredible effectiveness.
+It is hands down one of the best turmeric supplements.
 Integrative Therapeutics Theracurmin HP contains finely milled turmeric which has been made into a colloid.
 The colloid is then mixed with glycerin and gum ghatti to improve absorption.
-Because it is so strong, I use it regularly with athletes and active individuals who do not experience drug testing.
-While its unlikely there would be any banned substances in here, I only use NSF Certified for Sport supplements with elite athletes.
+Because it is so effective, we use it regularly with athletes and active individuals who do not undergo drug testing.
+While it’s unlikely this supplement would be any banned substances, we only use NSF Certified for Sport supplements with our elite athletes.

 To be more specific Theracurmin has 5.6x greater bioavailability compared to.
 Meriva.
 Also, one capsule of Theracurmin amounts to 2 capsules of Meriva.
 Theracurmin supplementation has been shown to improve visual memory, long term recall, depression, cardiovascular health, pain, ulcerative colitis and more.

 You can find both of these products on Amazon, however, our insider secret is to check out Wellevate.
 Wellevate offers professional-grade supplements at the best prices.
 FWDfuel readers will receive 20% off all orders and free shipping over $49.
 Unfortunately, we cannot provide direct links to products with Wellevate, but a quick search (and refresh of your browser after searching if you have an issue) is all you need to find great products at an amazing price.